 The first line describes the fact that these tracks, which are so important to the speaker’s being, are “miles away.”
 They are not something that she sets eyes on everyday, but they do come into her thoughts more often than not.
 At the present moment, the speaker is in the middle of another noisy day of her life.
 She is experiencing a sense of claustrophobia around the “loud…voices speaking” wherever she goes.

 The voices that surround her work in two different ways, first, they are an irritant that she is unable to escape, and second, their volume, and the fact that she is still able to hear the train as it goes by, proves how important they are to her.
 The final two lines describe this second fact quite eloquently.
 The speaker says that of all the trains that go by, there is not one that she doesn’t hear.
 She is always able to pick out the “whistle shrieking” in amongst the chaos of her everyday life.

-In the second stanza the speaker continues to discuss the importance of this moving train to her everyday life.
-The speaker is thinking on her own propensity to obsess over the presence of the train, and its ability to make its way into every moment of her waking and sleeping hours.
+In the second stanza of ‘Travel’, the speaker continues to discuss the importance of this moving train to her everyday life.
+The speaker is thinking of her own propensity to obsess over the presence of the train, and its ability to make its way into every moment of her waking and sleeping hours.

 It is nighttime at this point and she is describing how once it gets dark, there “isn’t a train [that] goes by.”
 Perhaps, a reader might think, the speaker is able to take a respite in these moments.
 If it is night, and she knows that no trains will be passing, maybe that puts her at rest.